binaryoverload/williamoldham.co.uk/src/content/blog/2024-04-05-new-server-setup.md

 ### Reset all passwords

-If you are using a cloud provider, you should reset **_all_** passwords to ensure that you are the only one with access to the server.
-Often cloud providers will give you a root password or a password for the default user account which can be sent over an insecure media such as email.
+Reset **_all_** passwords to ensure that you are the only one with access to the server.

-You can reset the password for a user by running the [`passwd`](https://linux.die.net/man/1/passwd) command as the user.
+Reset the password for a user by running the [`passwd`](https://linux.die.net/man/1/passwd) command as the user.
 You will be prompted to enter the new password.